Skip to content

 Test Type Test

-Observation: XFS significantly outperforms all other file systems.
-Its margin can be significant, for example persisting a large float vector (the set operation) is over 27 times faster on XFS than on ZFS.
+Observation: XFS significantly outperformed all other file systems in writing.
+Its margin can be significant, for example, persisting a large float vector (the set operation) is over 69 times faster on XFS than on ZFS.

 ext4 Btrfs F2FS ZFS